 Electrical nerve tests provide actual numbers that tell the story of how well or poorly the nerve is conducting signals in the area of the carpal tunnel and if the muscles have sustained any damage as a result of prolonged nerve pressure.

 Despite what you may hear, Endoscopic Carpal Tunnel Release (ECTR) is not a new procedure, nor was it developed here in Houston.
 It was originally developed in 1987 by Dr. James Chow, MD, a highly respected hand surgeon in Illinois.
 Although some surgeons try to make this procedure seem unique by giving it a special name, it is still just a carpal tunnel release using a fiber-optic camera called an endoscope.

 The correct (and fully inclusive) procedure code (CPT) used to bill an endoscopic tunnel release is 29848.
-As of 4/5/2013 our usual and customary fee for this procedure is $1,053.78.
+As of 1/1/2019 our usual and customary surgeon’s fee for this procedure is $1,178.23.
 Please call for an up to date price.
-This fee does change frequently and most insurance companies and government payors such as Medicare either negotiate or legislate a discount for themselves.
+This fee does not include the hospital’s or anesthesiologist’s charge, and does change frequently.
+Most insurance companies and government payors such as Medicare either negotiate or legislate a discount for themselves.

 Patients should be aware of several small but important differences among the various ways to view the inside of the carpal tunnel with an endoscope while cutting or “releasing” the carpal ligament with a blade.
 Perhaps the most important difference has to do with safety.
 In procedures where the surgeon operates the camera and the blade separately through two incisions, it is an unfortunate complication when the median nerve is accidentally cut.